An unknown delicacy from Majorca!

 There are so many ways to enjoy sobrasada.
-Simply spread on crusty bread is easy and delicious, pair with scrambled eggs for yummy breakfast, or, use as a tasty ingredient in pasta!
-We recommend trying the recipe below to really let the flavours of this special sausage, called sobrasada, shine...
+Fry up and spread on crusty bread, so easy and delicious, pair with scrambled eggs for a yummy breakfast, or, use as a tasty ingredient in pasta!
+We recommend trying the recipe below to really let the flavours of this special salumi, called sobrasada, shine...

 100g Sobrasada (sliced)

 1tbs Chestnut Honey

 1. Heat fry pan over a medium heat.

 2. Use half the saucepan to fry sobasada pieces and half to crisp the bread pieces making sure not to overcrowd.
 You want the bread to soak up the juices released from the sobrasada.

 3. Fry until bread is crisp and sobrasada is browned.